shettyprithvi/Hacksgiving/README.md

 ## T-Mobile Hacksgiving - Nov 2018

-## Our product "Retail'ored" was targeted to reduce the number of returns in digital commerce with a three-step approach.
+## The product "Retail'ored" was targeted to reduce the number of returns in digital commerce with a three-step approach.
 The solution combined user experience research and data science in a constructive way.

 ## The three step approach consists of
 ### 1. Ranking and recommender system using machine learning